 Details of our 2014 Bridger Family Gathering —

-Our annual Bridger Family Gathering was more than special this year because there were about 75 of us (number of people attending changed slightly from day to day) who visited the homes, churches, castles, and towns where our Bridger ancestors lived in England.
+Our annual Bridger Family Gathering was more than special in 2014 because there were about 75 of us (the number of people attending changed slightly from day to day) who visited the homes, churches, castles, and towns where our Bridger ancestors lived in England.
 We were blessed with fantastic weather – no rain and mild temps.

 “A good time was had by all” is an understatement.
 The trip was expertly planned by our President Jean Tomes and the BFA Board of Directors.
-And our personal guides for the week, David & Tricia Carrington, residents of England who were SO gracious and informative.
+And our personal guides for the week were David & Tricia Carrington, residents of England, who were SO gracious and informative.
 They did a fantastic job of planning and being our guides for the time we were in England.
 We traveled by Applegate Coach to our daily destinations and so we were able to visit with our cousins while in transit each day.
-As you can see from the map below, we traveled to a lot of location in southeast England!
+As you can see from the map below, we traveled to a lot of locations in southeast England!